Ever dream of being bought out of your crummy, or not so crummy, rent-stabilized apartment? You're not alone.

 The tenant was an actor and a hostess at a macrobiotic restaurant with a small income.
 She lived on the third floor of brownstone in the East Village.
 No one else other than the landlord and his family lived in the building.
 The landlord had renovated the building at a great expense over several years and had listed it for sale with a notation on the listing that the building was “fully vacant.”
 The tenant wanted to remain in the building because she could not afford to move.

-We discovered that the tenant’s apartment had never been formally “deregulated” from the Rent Control laws.
-During negotiations, the tenant located an affordable housing apartment in a luxury 80/20 building and was accepted to be one of the 20% tenants.
+We discovered that the tenant’s apartment had never been formally deregulated from the rent control laws.
+During negotiations, the tenant located an affordable housing apartment in a luxury 80/20 building and was accepted to be one of the low-income tenants.
 The new building had modern amenities and was a significant upgrade from the tenant’s apartment in the brownstone.

 Example 6: $15,000 buyout

-The tenants moved out of the 2 bedroom, 2 bathroom Upper West Side apartment that had become subject to deregulated under the rent stabilization laws due to “luxury decontrol” (i.e., the rent was in excess of $2,500 and the aggregate family income was more than $175,000).
+The tenants moved out of the two-bedroom, two-bath Upper West Side apartment that had become subject to deregulation under the rent stabilization laws due to “luxury decontrol” (i.e., the rent was in excess of a limit that's now $2,700 and the aggregate family income was more than a limit that's now $200,000).
 The tenants’ daughter remained in possession after the tenants moved out and challenged the landlord’s luxury deregulation application.